"Total spa experience – beautiful facility – nice gals. We had fun while relaxing."– S. Lindquist, New Hope, MN

 - Brushed out behind & to the left of the green

-The crown jewel of Brainerd Lakes courses, Golf Digest has rated the Dutch Legacy at 5 stars, making it one of only 24 five-star public courses in the U.S. for 2009.
+The crown jewel of Brainerd golf courses, Golf Digest has rated the Dutch Legacy at 5 stars, making it one of only 24 five-star public courses in the U.S. for 2009.

 Brilliant design blends with the beauty of an Audubon Signature Sanctuary course, designed by Robert Trent Jones, Jr. The design showcases a skillful blend of par 3s, 4s and 5s, resulting in an exciting level of playability for all levels of golfers.
 At least five sets of tees are positioned on each hole.

-This fabulous 4 1/2 star-rated (Golf Digest) course was named after its famed designer, Robert Trent Jones, Jr.
+This fabulous 4 1/2 star-rated (Golf Digest) Brainerd golf course was named after its famed designer, Robert Trent Jones, Jr.

 Bobbys Legacy is a shot-makers dream, featuring elevated tees with a beautiful harmony of shorter holes with longer, more traditional par 4s and 5s.
 The signature of the course is its many split fairways and multiple tees for the ultimate in playability for all.
 The beauty of dramatic lake vistas will take your breath away.